Get all the latest data for Medan

 What are the exact steps to buy property in Medan right now?

-You should ideally be physically present for the deed signing and bank-related steps, but many foreign buyers use a properly notarized power of attorney when they cannot attend, though whether this goes smoothly depends on your specific bank and PPAT.
+You are generally recommended to be physically present for the deed-signing and any bank-related steps, but many foreign buyers complete key stages using a notarized power of attorney when they cannot travel, as long as their PPAT and bank accept this arrangement.

 Is it mandatory to get a lawyer or a notary to buy a property in Medan right now?

-A PPAT (land deed official, who is often also a notary) is effectively mandatory in Medan because the property transfer requires an authentic deed and formal registration that only a PPAT can execute and file with the land office.
+A notary/PPAT is effectively mandatory in Medan because the property transfer relies on an authentic deed (the AJB) that only a licensed PPAT can execute, and the land office will not process your registration without it.

 What checks should I run so I don't buy a problem property in Medan?